scribe-org/Scribe-Android/CONTRIBUTING.md

     - Press the play button marked "Run App"
     - From here code edits that are made will be reflected in the app each time it is ran

+> [!IMPORTANT]
+> If you're not seeing your changes or are experiencing issues when running the app, consider clearing the Android Studio cache.
+This can be done via `File` > `Invalidate caches` in the menu.

 > [!NOTE]
 > Currently Scribe-Android does not work as a floating keyboard.